Roddy Bottum: Personal life

 Bottum revealed his homosexuality in a 1993 interview with Lance Loud for The Advocate.
 In a 2001 interview in The Advocate, Bottum stated that "I would never have thought as a gay teen I'd be in a band that would be considered heavy metal or hard rock."

-One of his contributions to Faith No More was "Be Aggressive", a song about oral sex.

 A 1999 article in The Advocate said of Imperial Teen, "With lyrical allusions to wearing lipstick and male pronouns used to address love objects, Imperial Teen serves up a gay sensibility that ordinarily surfaces only from straight bands like Pulp or Pizzicato Five."
 Bottum noted "I think there's a resistance from gay artists to go that route just because it's so predictable.
-But it is annoying to see bands play it as safe as they do these days.
-That's why something that visually screams as loud as Marilyn Manson is such a breath of fresh air."
+But it is annoying to see bands play it as safe as they do these days."

 Before he came out as gay, Bottum was involved in a brief heterosexual relationship with Courtney Love in the early 1980s, concurrent with the time she sang for Faith No More.
 The two remain friends decades later.